Version: 2.0 | Date: 2 January 2020

 - If you are a client, vendor or subconsultant, because processing your personal information is necessary for the performance of a contract or services.

 6.0 DISCLOSURE OF YOUR PERSONAL INFORMATION

 There are circumstances where we may wish to disclose or are compelled to disclose your personal information to third-parties.
-This will only take place in accordance with the applicable law, for the purposes listed above, and pursuant to HOK’s Third-Party Data Privacy Addendum.
-These scenarios include disclosure to: (i) HOK’s subsidiaries, branches or associated offices; (ii) outsourced vendors or subconsultants to facilitate the provision of our services (including other professional service providers); (iii) third-party service providers and consultants in order to protect the security or integrity of our business, including our databases and systems and for business continuity reasons (including cloud service providers); (iv) another legal entity, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, financing, sale, merger, reorganization, change of legal form, dissolution or similar event; (v) attorneys in connection with negotiation of a contract, dispute resolution, and other legal advice; (vi) tax advisors for purposes of tax filings, obtaining tax credits, negotiating tax liabilities, and other tax advice; (vii) public authorities where we are required by law to do so; and (viii) any other third party where you have provided your consent.
+This will only take place in accordance with the applicable law, for the purposes listed above, and pursuant to terms consistent with HOK’s Third-Party Data Privacy Addendum.
+These scenarios include disclosure to: (i) HOK’s subsidiaries, branches or associated offices; (ii) outsourced vendors or subconsultants to facilitate the provision of our services (including other professional service providers); (iii) third-party service providers and consultants in order to protect the security or integrity of our business, including our databases and systems and for business continuity reasons (including cloud service providers); (iv) another legal entity, on a temporary or permanent basis, for the purposes of a joint venture, collaboration, financing, sale, merger, reorganization, change of legal form, dissolution or similar event; (v) attorneys in connection with negotiation of a contract, dispute resolution, and other legal advice; (vi) tax advisors for purposes of tax filings, obtaining tax credits, negotiating tax liabilities, and other tax advice; (vii) public authorities where we are required by law to do so; and (viii) any other third-party where you have provided your consent.
 Further, we may disclose your information to any person as required by law and specifically to any government agency if we believe in good faith that we must do so to comply with the law or that doing so is required to prevent, detect, investigate or remedy improper conduct potentially affecting HOK.

 7.0 INTERNATIONAL TRANSFER OF PERSONAL INFORMATION